jn-programutveckling/project-model/model/README.md

 ## Requirements

-Depending
+Most projects have requirements.
+Depending on what the budget allows, we should make a list of both functional requirements (the resulting end product) and project requirements (how the work should be performed), and sort them by priority.
+This is mostly important for contract work or projects with budget constraints, because it helps us to define which scope we can realistically achieve.
+In projects without money or time constraints, it makes little sense to cut off requirements and not do them all.

+For priorities, use MoSCoW (must have, should have, could have and won't have),

 ## Scope

 Now it's time to create a work breakdown structure (WBS).
-This is a hierarchical structure of all the work needed to be done for the project goals to be met.
+This is a hierarchical structure of all the work needed to be done for the project goals and requirements to be met.
 It can be difficult to capture everything in the beginning before anything has been implemented, but it's important to try capturing as much as possible.
 We can always revisit this WBS at a later stage, so if we miss something here it's not a huge deal.
 Try to be thorough, though.
 If there is a budget in place, it can guide us on the scope.

 While writing the WBS, we shouldn't concern ourselves with order of execution or interdependencies between work units.
 Just put it all in there.
 Order of execution is dealt with later.